John-Michael Liles: Collegiate

-Emerging as an offensive talent, though hindered by size, Liles was drafted in the fifth round, 159th overall, in the 2000 NHL Entry Draft by the Colorado Avalanche.
-Alongside teammate Brad Fast, Liles formed a star offensive duo among Spartan defensemen and in his sophomore year, he scored 25 points in 42 contests to be named to the All-CCHA Second Team.
+Ahead of the 2000 NHL Entry Draft, Liles was ranked 103rd overall by the NHL Central Scouting Bureau and was projected to be drafted in the fourth or fifth round.
+He was eventually drafted in the fifth round, 159th overall, by the Colorado Avalanche.
+Liles returned to MSU for his sophomore season.
+He finished the 2000–01 season with 25 points through 42 games and was named to the All-CCHA Second Team.

 In the 2001–02 season, Liles led the entire Spartans team in scoring with 35 points, earning him a selection to the All-CCHA First Team and Second All-American Team.
 On October 6, 2001, Liles also took part in the famous Cold War outdoor game, which at that time held the attendance record for an ice hockey game, against the University of Michigan.

 During his senior season with the Spartans, Liles again led the team in scoring, registering 50 points in just 39 games while helping Michigan State to a 23–14–2 record.
 Earning the CCHA Best Offensive Defensemen Award for the second consecutive year, he scored an average of 1.28 points per game for Michigan State and was also a finalist for the Hobey Baker Award.